 A coding class teaches children to code with instruction from a teacher.
 Typically the teacher introduces a concept to the students, and then has them put the concept into practice through a fun project.
 Some coding classes are in-person, while others are online.
 Certain online classes are on-demand meaning they're recorded like a video and you can watch them anytime.
 Others are live, meaning the instructor and children can speak to each other via Zoom, and learn as they go together.

-Create & Learn's award-winning coding classes are interactive, instructor-led sessions that offer a live video experience to set every child up for success.
-Teachers use an inquiry-based method of learning, ensuring children not only can repeat the concepts but truly understand them, and can put them into practice.
+Create & Learn's award-winning coding classes are interactive, instructor-led sessions that offer a live online experience to set every child up for success.
+Teachers use an inquiry-based method of learning, ensuring children not only can repeat the concepts but also truly understand them, and can put them into practice going forward.

 Discover the best coding for kids